Skip to main content Skip to navigation

 Microeconomic Theory

-The Microeconomic Theory Group works closely with the Centre for Research in Economic Theory and its Applications (CRETA).
-Members of the Group work in economic theory and its applications, and in multidisciplinary projects with areas such as applied mathematics, biology, philosophy and political science.
+Members of the Microeconomic Theory Group work in economic theory and its applications, and in multidisciplinary projects with areas such as applied maths, biology, philosophy and political science.

 Research Networks